christinahedges/TESS-SIP/README.md

 # TESS SIP
 <a href="https://doi.org/10.5281/zenodo.4300754"><img src="https://zenodo.org/badge/DOI/10.5281/zenodo.4300754.svg" alt="DOI"></a>

-Demo tool for creating a Systematics-insensitive Periodogram (SIP) to detect long period rotation in NASA's TESS mission data.
+Tool for creating a Systematics-insensitive Periodogram (SIP) to detect long period rotation in NASA's TESS mission data.
 Read more about TESS-SIP in our published [Research Note of the American Astronomical Society](https://iopscience.iop.org/article/10.3847/2515-5172/abd106/meta).

 ## What is SIP